NicEastvillage/ChessHeavenAndHell/docs/RULES.md

 - 5.3 Cursed: After you move this piece, it has 25% of dying.
 - 5.4 Stunned: You cannot move this piece as an action.
 This status effect stacks and one is removed at the end of your turn.
 - 5.5 Wizard hat: The piece is not affected by Fire and Ice.
-- 5.6 Double Move: After you move this piece, you may pay one coin to move it again.
+- 5.6 Double Move: After you move this piece, you may pay one coin to move it a second time.
 - 5.7 Investor: At the end of white's turn, you get an additional coin.
 This status effect stacks.
 - 5.8 Portal Gun: As an action you can move this piece to the same square on a different plane.
 This status effect is removed when you do so.
 - 5.9 Increased size: This piece takes up more space.
 This status effect stacks.